 At-fault drivers may also try to blame the pedestrian for the accident.
 Common arguments include:

 - The pedestrian did not use a designated crosswalk

 - The pedestrian walked in front of the vehicle

 - The pedestrian was under the influence of drugs or alcohol

 - The pedestrian did not walk at a crosswalk when the “walk” light was on

 Even if the pedestrian did not do anything wrong, at-fault drivers and their insurance companies may try to use these arguments to avoid liability.
-However, experienced personal injury attorneys study video surveillance footage, consult accident reconstruction experts, and locate eyewitnesses to build their clients’ cases and fight these claims.
+However, experienced personal injury attorneys study video surveillance footage, consult with accident reconstruction experts and locate eyewitnesses to build their clients’ cases and fight these claims.

 Pedestrian Accident FAQ’s